studiovincentstraub/the-neverleave-tree/README.md

 ## Overview
 [**The Neverleave Tree**](https://studiovincentstraub-the-neverleave-tree.vercel.app/) is an experimental web-poem,
-grown within the 2025 **Hand/Hand/Haus** exhibition.
+it is part of the 2025 **Hand/Hand/Haus** exhibition.

 Three voices move through its branches,
-their words interlacing across an interactive landscape
+their words interlacing across a landscape
-of language, silence, and light.
+of the language and silence of loss.

 ---